Category:Ambulance Station (display)

 The Red Cross owes its formal beginnings to the experience and vision and of a young Swiss, Jean Henri Dunant, who instituted an international movement resulting in the first Geneva Convention, of 1864.
 The simple short-limbed red cross on a white background (an inversion of the Swiss flag) now serves as a symbol of relief and care in Western Europe and the Americas for victims of both war and peacetime disasters.
 After World War Two, the International Committee of the Red Cross found itself increasingly operating in other countries where the symbol's implicit reference to the Swiss flag and neutrality was less well understood, and where a red cross against white had unfortunate historical associations (with invading Crusaders), so in these countries, the ICRC operates as the Red Crescent.
 Since 2005, the ICRC has also sometimes used a third symbol, the diamond shaped Red Crystal, in situations where both of the more usual symbols are considered problematic.
 While the last two letters of "ICRC" can now be understood as standing for either "Red Cross" or "Red Crescent", in the interests of neutrality the central organisation's four-character name is no longer officially an abbreviation of anything, and is simply "ICRC".

 The St John's Ambulance Service (SJA) was founded in 1887, shortly after the St Andrews First Aid service (1882), which has a corresponding role (first aid, first aid ambulances, and training) in Scotland.
-Fans of the Doctor Who tv series may also recognise the St John's symbol form a badge on the front of the TARDIS (since the sign appeared on police boxes).
+Fans of the Doctor Who tv series may also recognise the St John's symbol from a badge on the front of the TARDIS (since the sign appeared on police boxes).

 Amongst the display of First World War German and British military figures is a small group of rare German-made almost two-dimensional figures (referred to as "flats") displaying a white cross on a black background, the original St. Johns Cross, indicating that these figures are from the last century.
 All the other figures in this section are made from either lead or are composite figures made, believe it or not, from wire frames, sawdust and glue.
 Uncommon examples from Lineol (German) and Britains (British) are displayed.
 Note the use of an Alsatian dog on a medical mission.